zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 > "According to the general theory of relativity, space is endowed with physical qualities; in this sense, therefore, there exists an ether.
 According to the general theory of relativity, space without ether is unthinkable."

-The aether of special relativity's rejection was a *specific model*—the static, mechanical, frame-defining luminiferous aether.
+The aether of special relativity's rejection was a *specific model*, the static, mechanical, frame-defining luminiferous aether.
 The *concept* of vacuum structure remained viable.

 ---